Now You See It (American game show): 1989 version

-Solo Game (1974-75, 1989 versions)
+Solo Game (All versions)

 In the Solo Game, the champion was given one minute to find ten words on a brand new board.
 The champion viewed the board on a telestrator screen.
 On the original Now You See It, the Solo Game board had four rows of 16 letters each and the screen was embedded in Jack Narz's desk.
 The 1989 series positioned their bonus area at center stage, with the podium on the third tier of the set.
 Inside the podium was the screen to display the computer generated board, which like all of the boards to that point was four rows of fourteen letters each.

-After a clue was given, the champion had to find the relevant word, say it, and circle it with an electronic pencil.
-He/she could pass as often as desired, then return to those words after all ten clues had been given if time permitted.
-The champion could offer multiple guesses to the same clue, but could move on to the next one only by passing or finding the correct word.
+After a clue was given, the champion had to find the relevant word, circle it with an electronic pencil, and call it out.
+If the champion could not immediately locate the word, he/she was permitted to pass; any words that were passed on would be played again after all ten clues had been given.
+If the champion managed to find all ten words within the time limit, he/she won a cash jackpot.
+If not, $100 was given to him/her for each word that had been found.

-The champion won a cash jackpot for finding all words before time expired, or $100 per found word otherwise.
-On both series, the Solo Game's jackpot started at $5,000.
-For each unsuccessful playing on the original Now You See It, the jackpot increased by $1,000 to a maximum of $25,000.
-Any champion who won the jackpot immediately retired from the show, and the contestant he/she had defeated in the Finals became the champion-designate for the next show or match (depending on the format; as noted above the change resulted in games that straddled episodes).
-A contestant was not limited as champion otherwise; champions played until they were defeated or won the Solo Game.
+On both series, the Solo Game jackpot started at $5,000.
+On the 1974 series, the jackpot increased by $1,000 for each time that it was not won, stopping once it reacted CBS' limit of $25,000 on winnings. $5,000 was added on the 1989 series for each unsuccessful attempt, with no cap on how high it could reach.

-On the 1989 revival, each loss in the Solo Game added $5,000 to the jackpot.
-Champions retired after playing the Solo Game five times or accumulating a total of $75,000 in winnings, whichever came first.
-The highest jackpot won was $50,000.
+A champion was allowed to play on the 1974 series until either being defeated in the main game or winning the Solo Game.
+The 1989 series allowed champions to return until they played the Solo Game five times or reached $75,000 in winnings, which CBS' limit had increased to by that time.